-If the spark plug shows a distinctly different color, the engine could be operating improperly.
+If the spark plug shows a distinctly different color, the engine could be defective.
 Do not attempt to diagnose such problems yourself.
 Instead, have a Yamaha dealer check the ATV.

-2. Check the spark plug for electrode erosion and excessive carbon or other deposits, and replace it if necessary.
+Check the spark plug for electrode erosion and excessive carbon or other deposits, and replace it if necessary.
 Specified spark plug: NGK/DR8EA